pydoit/doit/doc/cmd_other.rst

 ------

 *list* is used to show all tasks available in a *dodo* file.
-Tasks are listed in alphabetical order by default, but *--sort=definition* can be specified to sort them in the order in which they appear in the `dodo` file.
+Tasks are listed in alphabetical order by default, but :option:`--sort=definition` can be specified to sort them in the order in which they appear in the `dodo` file.

 .. code-block:: console